G-Core/product-documentation/documentation/account-settings/billing/vat-rates-in-different-countries-for-an-individual-and-legal-entity.md

    --1--VAT for organizations (contracting): "vat-for-organizations-contracting" --2--VAT for EU countries: "vat-for-eu-countries" --2--VAT for other countries: "vat-for-other-countries"
+pageTitle: Understand VAT rates by country and type | Gcore
+pageDescription: Detailed guide on VAT rates for individuals and organizations across various countries.
 ---

 # VAT rates in different countries for an individual and legal entity